ray-x/go.nvim/README.md

 require('go').setup({

-  disable_defaults = false, -- true|false when true set false to all boolean settings and replace all tables -- settings with {}; user need to setup ALL the settings go='go', -- go command, can be go[default] or go1.18beta1 goimports ='gopls', -- goimports command, can be gopls[default] or either goimports or golines if need to split long lines gofmt = 'gopls', -- gofmt through gopls: alternative is gofumpt, goimports, golines, gofmt, etc fillstruct = 'gopls',  -- set to fillstruct if gopls fails to fill struct
+  disable_defaults = false, -- true|false when true set false to all boolean settings and replace all tables -- settings with {}; string will be set to ''. user need to setup ALL the settings -- It is import to set ALL values in your own config if set value to true otherwise the plugin may not work go='go', -- go command, can be go[default] or e.g. go1.18beta1 goimports ='gopls', -- goimports command, can be gopls[default] or either goimports or golines if need to split long lines gofmt = 'gopls', -- gofmt through gopls: alternative is gofumpt, goimports, golines, gofmt, etc fillstruct = 'gopls',  -- set to fillstruct if gopls fails to fill struct